Skip to content

 A social, educational game accessible to everyone

-Artonauti is a sticker album: it’s familiar to people of all ages and allows children to learn about art and history while having fun.
+Artonauti is a sticker collection: it’s familiar to people of all ages and allows children to learn about art and history while having fun.
 It is a social and educational game.

-The stickers put together form frescoes, paintings, and sculptures.
+The stickers form frescoes, paintings, and sculptures.
 Each tile reveals a detail of a work of art.

 Children swap stickers and complete the masterpieces; they recognize the artworks and remember the artists through the details they have observed.